manolaz/amoca-sui-overflow/README.md

+# AMOCA:Autonomous Merit-based On-chain Credential Attestation

-# AMOCA: Blockchain-Based Reputation System
+Blockchain-Based Reputation System

 AMOCA implements an on-chain user reputation system similar to LinkedIn on the blockchain, leveraging the capabilities of both Sui and Solana networks to create a transparent, verifiable professional identity platform focused on sustainability initiatives.